-The new color collections are starting to move towards brighter, more intense shades with pastels becoming less prominent.
-The eight palettes introduce a variety of color options to compliment a range of interior design styles.
+The new color collections are starting to move toward brighter, more intense shades with pastels becoming less prominent.
+The eight palettes introduce a variety of color options to complement a range of interior design styles.
 The Playful palette includes bright, fun colors like Minion Yellow and Lime Popsicle, while Verdure is an assortment of natural shades like Celery and Treetop.

 Interior designer Shelly David brought the bright blues and turquoise tones of the TECH-nique palette to life in this modern condo design in Honolulu.
 The white walls and almond floors balance the bright hues of the artwork and accents in this airy space.